Published by Carl Hedinger. Last Updated on February 15, 2024.

 - Both the Hurricanes and Panthers have the distinction of being the only two major pro sports teams with the same geographic designation (Carolina) while playing in different metropolitan areas.

-- To close out the 20th century, the Cape Hatteras Light Station (including its lighthouse) was moved in 1999 due to shoreline erosion.
+- To close out the 20th century, the Cape Hatteras Lighthouse was moved in 1999 due to shoreline erosion.
 Today, it sits a safe distance from the ocean.
-The lighthouse is the largest to be moved due to erosion.
+The coastal lighthouse is the largest to be moved due to erosion.

 - The state leads the nation in a variety of industries.
 Our farmers produce the largest quantity of sweet potatoes in the nation.

-- While the North Carolin Christmas Tree Industry ranks second in the nation, our Fraser Firs are known as the best (no debate!).
+- In fact (pun?), our Fur Fraser Firs are known as the best (no debate!).
 They’ve featured as the White House Christmas tree more than a dozen times, making Fraser Firs the most popular species.
 Perhaps this abundance of trees is why we have so many awesome Christmas light displays in North Carolina?

 - Not all industries have survived during North Carolina’s existence.
 But even when one industry goes away, something else typically comes along and carries the torch.
 With Asheville’s River Arts District (RAD), that’s absolutely the case.
-Formerly a collection of industrial buildings that were abandoned following a flood, RAD now houses more than 150 artists in 19 buildings.
+Formerly a collection of industrial buildings that a flood left abandoned, RAD now houses more than 150 artists in 19 buildings.

 Businesses Started in North Carolina